Dr Mohammad Shafiq

 The UK education system is known for its student-centered approach.
 Students are encouraged to take ownership of their learning and actively participate in the classroom.
 Teachers use various teaching methods, including lectures, seminars, tutorials, and group work.

-There is a strong emphasis on critical thinking and independent study in the UK education system.
-Students are encouraged to question and challenge ideas and to develop their own thoughts and opinions.
+The UK education system strongly emphasizes critical thinking and independent study.
+Students are encouraged to question and challenge ideas and develop their thoughts and opinions.
 They are also expected to be self-motivated and to take responsibility for their learning.

-On the other hand, the Indian education system is more teacher-centered than the UK education system.
+On the other hand, the Indian education system is more teacher-centred than the UK education system.
 Teachers play a more dominant role in the classroom, and students are expected to be passive recipients of knowledge.

-There is a greater emphasis on memorization and rote learning in the Indian education system.
-Students are expected to learn and reproduce factual information rather than to develop critical thinking skills.
+The Indian education system places a greater emphasis on memorization and rote learning.
+Students must learn and reproduce factual information rather than develop critical thinking skills.
 Opportunities for practical and hands-on learning are also minimal, partly due to the large class sizes and limited resources in many Indian schools.

 Indian students comprise the largest international student communities in the United Kingdom.
 According to the Higher Education Statistics Agency, 126,535 Indian students studied in the UK in the academic year 2022/23.